×

 “We’re investigating this, not as a hoax, but as an actual school safety threat,” Scott said.
 “I believe we are beyond the scale of a hoax at this point in time, which historically, we’ve had in the past.”

-Scott said there have been no arrests made as of noon and that the original threat came through the department’s 911 dispatch center.
+Scott said there have been no arrests had been made as of noon and that the original threat came through the Weber County 911 dispatch center.

 “We do have good leads of the individual or individuals responsible,” he said.
 “That’s something our investigators are following up on.”

-He was unable to say whether the suspect parties might be students or adults.
+He was unable to say whether the suspect parties might be students or adults and the subsequent press release did not indicate any arrests have been made.

 Ogden School District Superintendent Luke Rasmussen, who was also part of the noon press conference, praised the Ben Lomond High School students and staff for their cooperation in the face of an adverse situation.